 The Secret of Kells

-The movie’s main character is a young orphan named Brendan who lives at the abbey of Kells, Ireland with his uncle the Abbot.
-Aidan comes to Kells with the unfinished Book of Iona (also later called the Book of Kells) fleeing from the Vikings who have invaded Iona.
-Brendan’s quest is to help Aidan finish the book and he is aided by the fairy Aisling, who also helps him escape the Vikings who eventually invade Kells.
+The movie’s main character is a young orphan named Brendan.
+Brendan lives at the abbey of Kells, Ireland with his uncle the Abbot.
+Aidan comes to Kells with the unfinished Book of Iona (also later called the Book of Kells) fleeing from the Vikings who have invaded Iona, and recruits Brendan to help finish the book.
+Brendan is aided by the fairy Aisling, who also helps him escape the Vikings who eventually invade Kells.

 The main theme of the movie is bringing light into the dark places; and, though the movie nevers explains it, the Book of Kells is, of course, the Gospel of Jesus Christ, which brings the true light into the darkest of all places.